aiokitchen/aiomisc/README.rst

         loop.run_until_complete(main())

-Close current event loop and install the new one:
+Close current event loop and install a new one:

 .. code-block:: python